 We’re happy to announce Magenta, a project from the Google Brain team that asks: Can we use machine learning to create compelling art and music?
 If so, how?
 If not, why not?
 We’ll use TensorFlow, and we’ll release our models and tools in open source on our GitHub.
 We’ll also post demos, tutorial blog postings and technical papers.
 Soon we’ll begin accepting code contributions from the community at large.
-If you’d like to keep up on Magenta as it grows, you can follow us on our GitHub and join our discussion group.
+If you’d like to keep up on Magenta as it grows, you can follow us on our blog, watch our GitHub repo, and join our discussion group.

 What is Magenta?

 Magenta has two goals.
 First, it’s a research project to advance the state of the art in machine intelligence for music and art generation.
 Machine learning has already been used extensively to understand content, as in speech recognition or translation.
 With Magenta, we want to explore the other side—developing algorithms that can learn how to generate art and music, potentially creating compelling and artistic content on their own.

 Second, Magenta is an attempt to build a community of artists, coders and machine learning researchers.
 The core Magenta team will build open-source infrastructure around TensorFlow for making art and music.
 We’ll start with audio and video support, tools for working with formats like MIDI, and platforms that help artists connect to machine learning models.
 For example, we want to make it super simple to play music along with a Magenta performance model.